Bruce Dal Canton

-John Bruce Dal Canton (June 15, 1941 – October 7, 2008) was a major league pitcher for the Pittsburgh Pirates (1967–70), Kansas City Royals (1971–75), Atlanta Braves (1975–76), and Chicago White Sox (1977).
+John Bruce Dal Canton (June 15, 1941 – October 7, 2008) was an American Major League Baseball pitcher for the Pittsburgh Pirates (1967–70), Kansas City Royals (1971–75), Atlanta Braves (1975–76), and Chicago White Sox (1977).

 Career

 Dal Canton's career path to the major leagues was unusual in that he was signed by the Pittsburgh Pirates as the result of an open tryout.
 Dal Canton was teaching high school at Burgettstown JR / SR high school in Burgettstown, Pennsylvania at the time of his signing.
 In eleven seasons he had a 51–49 win–loss record, 316 games (83 starts), 15 complete games, 2 shutouts, 102 games finished, 19 saves, 931.1 innings pitched, 894 hits allowed, 442 runs allowed, 380 earned runs allowed, 48 home runs allowed, 391 walks, 485 strikeouts, 23 hit batsmen, 46 wild pitches, 4,030 batters faced, 55 intentional walks, 5 balks, a 3.67 ERA and a 1.380 WHIP.
 He led the American League in wild pitches (16) in 1974.

 Dal Canton was traded along with Freddie Patek and Jerry May from the Pirates to the Royals for Jackie Hernández, Bob Johnson and Jim Campanis at the Winter Meetings on December 2, 1970.

 In 1982 he joined the Braves organization as a pitching instructor.
 He spent most of his time in the minor league system, acting as the pitching coach for the Double-A affiliate team, the Savannah Braves/Greenville Braves, and the Triple-A affiliate team, the Richmond Braves.
 After that, he became the team's major league pitching coach until 1991, when he returned to being the pitching coach for the Richmond Braves and the Greenville Braves.
 He spent one season with the shortly lived Single-A affiliate Danville 97s, and he followed them as they became the Myrtle Beach Pelicans, staying with the team through 2008.

 Dal Canton threw a knuckleball which Wilbur Wood helped teach him.